neams-th-coe/cardinal/doc/content/start.md

 ```

 !alert! tip title=Additional environment variables
-For even further control of the build, you may want to set other
+For even further control, you can set other
 [optional environment variables](env_vars.md) to specify the optimization level,
 dependency locations, and more.
 !alert-end!